IAmTrial/SlashWork/BH/index.md

 The original BH was published in 2011.
 In addition, in the second half of 2011, C++11 had been approved, revamping many of the ways people write C++ code.
 It is evident in the BH source code that many of the features have been written using now obsolete, difficult-to-grasp, and dangerous patterns that make maintenance a nightmare.

+## Purpose of SlashDiablo Tools

+SlashDiablo Tools was created to incorporate all the various features provided by BH and others, while maintaining high standards for code.
+In order to maintain this standard, various areas are reconstructed with these newer, better practices in order to provide examples of what kind of expectations we have for each tool.

+The original BH keeps all of its code closely knit together.
+This type of pattern was acceptable for the original hack, simply on the basis that it “just works.”
+It was also constructed in this way so as to avoid being detected by Warden.
+However, BH appears to take approaches that are highly difficult to follow and could have been made more efficient in some areas.
+The issue of being detected by Warden is not an issue for SlashDiablo folks, since maphack is perfectly allowed.

+The approach that is taken is to maintain the original BH as the API to Diablo II.
+All modules are built as separate projects, dependent on the API.
+The API provides wrappers to enable access to any variable or function that is needed by a module.
+It is also version agnostic, meaning that the same code will “magically” work across the different versions of Diablo II.
+BH also provides the structures needed to construct custom patches.

 ## License

 SlashDiablo Tools is licensed under the GNU Affero General Public License, version 3 or greater.
 But it was not always that way.